oygen87/netflix-clone/README.md

 Personal project to create a Progressive Web App.
 And increase my ReactJS, CSS layout and UI skills.

-Optimized and tested on iPhone 6s iOS 12.
+`Only built for mobile screens and tested on Iphone 6s`